-Another way weight gain and gluten intolerance can be connected is through the change to a gluten free diet.
-While a gluten free diet is necessary and much healthier for anyone who can’t properly digest gluten, this type of diet is different and will require some additional thought and consideration.
-Gluten containing foods, at least those made with whole grains, generally contain more protein, fiber, vitamins and minerals than their gluten free counterparts.
+Another way weight gain and gluten intolerance can be connected is through the change to a gluten-free diet.
+While a gluten-free diet is absolutely necessary and much healthier for anyone who can’t properly digest gluten, this type of diet is different and will require some additional thought and consideration.
+Gluten-containing foods, at least those made with whole grains, generally contain more protein, fiber, vitamins and minerals than their gluten-free counterparts.

-If you have struggled to lose weight to no avail yet you feel like you are lacking nutrients or you have constant food cravings it may be worthwhile talking with your doctor about celiac disease or gluten intolerance.
-Depending on your doctor, you may need to be persistent as weight loss rather than weight gain is more commonly associated with these conditions.
-However, a simple anti-gliadin antibody blood test can help indicate if you have a sensitivity to this complex protein composite.
+If you have struggled to lose weight to no avail, yet you feel like you are lacking nutrients or you have constant food cravings, it may be worthwhile talking with your doctor about celiac disease or a non-celiac gluten sensitivity.
+Depending on your doctor, you may need to be persistent, because weight loss rather than weight gain is more commonly associated with these conditions.
+However, a blood panel, which includes an anti-gliadin antibody blood test, can help indicate if you have a sensitivity to this complex protein composite.
 An intestinal biopsy can then provide a conclusive diagnosis and should be done if the blood test is positive.
-You can learn more about this process in my article, Gluten Intolerance Test.
+You can learn more about this process in my lesson, Gluten Intolerance Test.

 Treating Gluten Intolerance and Weight Gain

 If you suspect that gluten could be playing a part in your struggle with weight, it is worth taking the time to get tested and to discuss the matter with your doctor.
 It’s worth checking into when you consider the compounded problems gluten intolerance and weight gain can have on your long-term health and well-being.
 Both a non-celiac gluten sensitivity and celiac disease can cause systemic inflammation and malnutrition; combine these consequences with the many long-term consequences of obesity and you have a dangerous concoction.